Purpose

 The Committee may request any officer or employee of Morningstar or Morningstar’s outside legal counsel to attend a Committee meeting or to meet with any members of, or advisors to, the Committee.

-The Committee shall have the authority, in its sole discretion, to select, retain and terminate, or obtain the advice of any compensation consultant, legal counsel or other advisor, and shall be directly responsible for the appointment, compensation and oversight of the work of any such compensation consultant, counsel or other advisor retained by the Committee.
+The Committee shall have the authority, in its sole discretion, to select, retain and terminate, or obtain the advice of any compensation consultant, legal counsel or other advisor, and shall be directly responsible for the appointment, compensation and oversight of the work of any such compensation consultant, legal counsel or other advisor retained by the Committee.
 The Company will provide appropriate funding, as determined by the Committee, for payment of compensation to any compensation consultant, legal counsel or other advisor retained by the Committee.

-The Committee will keep adequate minutes of its proceedings and shall maintain copies of such minutes and each written consent to action taken without a meeting.
+The Committee will keep minutes of its proceedings and shall maintain copies of such minutes and each written consent to action taken without a meeting.

 The Committee may, in its discretion and only to the extent consistent with applicable law and regulations, delegate certain of its authority to a subcommittee of the Committee.